joaoafigueira/GroupCreator/README.md

 # Group creator!

-## An Api that you can add people and form groups, which are randomly chosen.
+## An API that you can add people and form groups, which are randomly chosen.